saravmani/mycloud/Rem/Self/DotNet/EntityFrameworkCORE/Sqlite-entity-framework-core-quick-start.md

 #### Steps to use SQLite with Entity Framework Core - A quick start guide
-###### Simple steps to install and use SQLite & Entity framework Core along with .Net core applicaiton
+###### Simple steps to install and use SQLite & Entity framework Core along with .Net core application

 >

 1. Create new .net Core project

-2. Open Package manager console (Tools->Nuget Package Manager->Package Manager Console) and  Run below-mentioned commands to install the required packages
+2. Open Package manager console (Tools->Nuget Package Manager->Package Manager Console) and  run the below-mentioned commands to install the required packages

 ```powershell
 PM> Install-Package Microsoft.EntityFrameworkCore